 Guide to Initao

-Initao is a 3rd-class municipality in the 2nd district of Misamis Oriental province, in Northern Mindanao, Philippines.
-It consists of 16 barangay with the following names: Aluna, Andales, Apas, Calacapan, Gimangpang, Jampason, Kamelon, Kanitoan, Oguis, Pagahan, Poblacion, Pontacon, San Pedro, Sinalac, Tawantawan, and Barangay Tubigan.
+Initao is a municipality in the 2nd district of Misamis Oriental province, in Northern Mindanao, Philippines.
+It consists of 16 barangays with the following names: Aluna, Andales, Apas, Calacapan, Gimangpang, Jampason, Kamelon, Kanitoan, Oguis, Pagahan, Poblacion, Pontacon, San Pedro, Sinalac, Tawantawan, and Barangay Tubigan.

 Guide to Gitagum

-Gitagum is a 5th-class municipality in the 2nd district of Misamis Oriental province, in Northern Mindanao, Philippines.
-It consists of 11 barangay with the following names: Burnay, Carlos P. Garcia, Cogon, Gregorio Pelaez (Lagutay), Kilangit, Matangad, Pangayawan, Poblacion, Quezon, Tala-o, and Ulab.
+Gitagum is a municipality in the 2nd district of Misamis Oriental province, in Northern Mindanao, Philippines.
+It consists of 11 barangays with the following names: Burnay, Carlos P. Garcia, Cogon, Gregorio Pelaez (Lagutay), Kilangit, Matangad, Pangayawan, Poblacion, Quezon, Tala-o, and Ulab.

 Oroquieta City Guide